Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: A new picture ``one-resonance - one-symmetry'' and the framework dependence of the symmetry

-We feel it instructive to present a bold ansatz, or an imaginative view, to understand the current figure of the reparametrization symmetry in neutrino oscillation in matter~\cite{Minakata:2022yvs}:

-\begin{itemize} \item Occurrence of the symmetry takes place in correlation with the regions of enhanced oscillation, at around the solar and atmospheric resonances.
+We feel it instructive to present a bold ansatz, or an imaginative view, to understand the current figure of the Rep symmetry in neutrino oscillation in matter~\cite{Minakata:2022yvs}: \begin{itemize} \item Occurrence of the symmetry takes place in correlation with the regions of enhanced oscillation, at around the solar and atmospheric resonances.

-\end{itemize} The picture is consistent with our experience of the two locally-valid frameworks.
-The SRP theory~\cite{Martinez-Soler:2019nhb} possesses the 1-2 exchange symmetries, and the helio-perturbation theory~\cite{Minakata:2015gra} has the 1-3 exchange ones.
+\end{itemize} The picture is in fact born out from the 1-2 and 1-3 exchange symmetries in SRP~\cite{Minakata:2022yvs} and the helio-perturbation theory~\cite{Minakata:2021goi}, respectively, obtained in the above mentioned two locally-valid frameworks.
 The states exchanged in these symmetries are the ones that participate the level crossing in the solar and atmospheric resonances, the major players in the respective regions.
-For one region of enhancement of oscillation, there exists one symmetry of the particular state exchange type that corresponds to the level crossing.
-This picture has a predictive power on where the symmetry resides and which states are exchanged with it, thereby making it attractive.
+For {\em one}~region of enhancement of oscillation, there exists {\em one}~symmetry of the particular state exchange type that corresponds to the level crossing.
+This picture has a predictive power on where the symmetry resides and which state exchange is involved in the symmetry.
+The feature makes this picture attractive.

-However, we encounters a problem.
-By definition, the globally-valid frameworks must work around both the solar and atmospheric resonances.
-Since the locally-valid theories possess the 1-2 and 1-3 exchange symmetries in the regions of the solar and atmospheric resonances, respectively, the globally-valid theory must have both the 1-2 and 1-3 exchange symmetries.
-DMP does have the 1-2 exchange symmetry~\cite{Minakata:2021dqh}, but {\em not} the 1-3: Problem of missing 1-3 symmetry in DMP.
-Thus, our ``one-resonance - one-symmetry'' picture calls for search for the 1-3 exchange symmetry in DMP.